Schur function at generic points and limit shape of perfect matchings on contracting square hexagon lattices with piecewise boundary conditions: Introduction

 In this paper, we study the dimer model on a contracting square-hexagon lattice with piecewise boundary conditions.
 More precisely, the boundary can be divided into finitely many segments; each segment consists of either only remaining vertices or only removed vertices; the segments consisting of only remaining vertices and the segments consisting of only removed vertices are alternate; the length of each segment grows linearly as the size of the graph grows.
 The main tool used to study such a model is a formula we obtained to relate the value of a Schur function at a generic point to the values of Schur functions at $(1,\ldots,1)$, which gives the asymptotics of the Schur function at a generic point when the boundary condition is piecewise and the edge weights are periodic by finding a leading term in the formula.
 When the edge weights satisfy certain conditions, from the asymptotics of the Schur function, we obtain the surprising results that the liquid region of the model in the scaling limit has multiple connected components, whose boundary consists of disjoint cloud curves.

 The organization of the paper is as follows.
 In Section \ref{mr}, we review the definitions and summarize the main results proved in the paper.
 In Section \ref{fs}, we prove a combinatorial formula which relate the value of a Schur function at a generic point to the values of Schur functions at $(1,\ldots,1)$.
 In Section \ref{s4}, we study the asymptotics of Schur polynomials at a generic point by analyzing the combinatorial formula proved in Section \ref{fs}.
 In Section \ref{s5}, we obtain an explicit integral formula for the moments of the limit of counting measure for the $1\times n$ periodic dimer model on a contracting square-hexagon lattice with piecewise boundary conditions.
-In Section \ref{s6}, we obtain the limit shape of the height function of the model.
 In Section \ref{s7}, we discuss the existence of the frozen region, which is the region where each type of edges has either probability 0 or probability 1 to occur.
 For certain special cases, we find explicitly the parametric equation of frozen boundary (which is the boundary of the frozen region), and show that the frozen boundary is a union of $n$ disjoint cloud curves, where $n$ is the size of a period.
 In Section \ref{s8}, we give concrete examples to illustrate combinatorial formulas to compute Schur functions proved in Section \ref{fs}.